berkes/berkes.github.com/_posts/2007-01-27-flexinode-image-field-fixes.md

 title: Flexinode image field fixes
 created: 1169906024
 tags:
-- PHP
+- php
-- Drupal
+- drupal
-- Flexinode
+- flexinode
 lang: en
 ---
 This morning I waded trough all the image-field bugs for Flexinode.
 Most of the issues were duplicates (Folks, please, search and read other issues when filing new ones), but there were some serious validation problems.